-Students must gain at least grade 6 in both GCSE English Language and English Literature.
+Students must gain at least Grade 6 in both GCSE English Language and English Literature.
 A willingness to read is, of course, important.
 A common determiner of students who achieve the highest grades is also a willingness to discuss and debate.
 A keen interest in writing, both academic and creative, is also important.

 English Language and Literature sits well with most subjects.
-It complements foreign languages, Drama & Theatre Studies and History particularly well.
+It complements Modern Foreign Languages, Drama & Theatre Studies, and History particularly well.

 Essay work is regularly required, though writing in this course will vary in length and style.
 Students are expected to research topics and texts and to give presentations to the other members of their class.
 Students work collaboratively and independently.
 Teachers also use study methods that encourage students to develop their own informed responses to texts including, for example, literary debates and different drama activities.
-Students should also be prepared to complement the work in the classroom with independent reading and research outside of the classroom.
+Students should also be prepared to complement the work in the classroom with independent reading and research outside the classroom.

-English A Level is a suitable qualification for any Arts degree course and for careers in law, journalism, administration, the Civil Service and business, where a knowledge of or sensitivity to language is required.
+Studying English equips students with a broad range of highly valued and transferable skills that can be applied to many future jobs and career paths.
+English A Level is a suitable and highly respected qualification for careers in law, journalism, administration, the civil service, and business, where a knowledge of or sensitivity to language is essential, as well as any Arts degree course.

-At SHSB English Language & Literature may not be taken alongside English Literature at A Level.
+At SHSB, English Language & Literature may not be taken alongside English Literature at A Level.